lkmylin/angular-statemanager/readme.md

 # angular-statemanager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4 and packaged using [ng-packagr](https://github.com/dherges/ng-packagr) version 2.4.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4 and is packaged using [ng-packagr](https://github.com/dherges/ng-packagr) version 2.4.2.
 It provides an injectable class (service) that can be used in Angular projects to keep track of state in HTML controls, e.g. the current page of a data grid.
 It uses `window.localStorage` to cache state data, so it won't work in browsers that don't support localStorage (but it won't break anything).